micc83/lazyResp/README.md

 jQuery lazyResp
 ========

-jQuery plugin to lazy load responsive images with retina support.
+lazyResp is a jQuery plugin with a very small footprint ( ~ 0.7 Kb Gzipped ) that handle images loading on multiple screen resolution.

 ## How it works